astr0-g/Decentralized-Bingo-Game/README.md

 Bingo is a luck-based game in which players match a randomized board of numbers with random numbers drawn by a host.
 The first player to achieve a line of numbers on their board and claim Bingo wins.

-[BasicBingoGame.sol](https://github.com/Astr0-G/Decentralized-Bingo-Game/blob/main/contracts/BasicBingoGame.sol): this is the game version for test cases
+[BasicBingoGame.sol](https://github.com/Astr0-G/Decentralized-Bingo-Game/blob/main/contracts/BasicBingoGame.sol): this is the game version for test cases, test for optimize gas and logic.

 -   Draw winners function and claim prize function are sticked together as "drawWinnerOrClaimPrize"(there is no need for automation keepers to involve for this contract)

--   Support 4 players in a game as default(could change on your needs)
+-   Support 4 players in a game as default(could change on game needs)

 -   Support unlimited multiple concurrent games

--   Each player pays an ERC20 entry fee, transferred on join
+-   Each player pays an ERC20 entry fee: Bingo Token, transferred on join

 -   Winner wins the pot of entry fees(player needs to claim their prize or bet by calling "drawWinnerOrClaimPrize" function)